An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Acadia Healthcare Co Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ACHC stock compares to 2,000+ US-based stocks, and to peers in the Health Services sector and Medical/Nursing Services industry.
+We show how ACHC stock compares to 2,000+ US-based stocks, and to peers in the Health Care and Social Assistance sector and General Medical and Surgical Hospitals industry.